PRINT MATERIALS FAQ

 • New and updated recipes are available quarterly in the AFRS recipes spreadsheet, so make sure to download a copy.
 You can also sort, filter, search, and organize recipes for your facility.

 • On the Recipes page, you can search for a specific AFRS recipe by name, recipe number, or ingredient.
-You also can sort by category, color code, or sodium level to quickly find what you need to create a high-performance menu.
+You also can sort by category, color code, portion size, or sodium level to quickly find what you need to create a high-performance menu.

 Tip from the field